COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 ``batch_size``
 --------------

 ``batch_size`` sets how many systems are passed to :meth:`~cosmic.evolve.Evolve.evolve` per call.

 * Aim for ``batch_size`` to be a multiple of ``nproc`` so that COSMIC distributes work evenly across cores.
 * Values of 200-1000 are typical.
-Batches smaller than ~50 increase Python overhead per call; batches larger than ~5000 may cause memory pressure on the output DataFrames.
+Batches smaller than ~50 increase Python overhead per call; batches larger than ~5000 may cause memory pressure from the output DataFrames.

 ``total_systems``
 -----------------